codersasha/SPODS/README.md

 Note how the hashify function has no out_mask: it will appear as it is stored (as the hash) to the application.

 #### Field permissions

+For security, you probably won't want to allow all operations to be performed on your fields or tables.
+More importantly, you might want to allow access to certain fields during certain operations, but not during others.
+And much more importantly, you might want to allow a logged in user to access their own objects, but not somebody elses.

+Well, aren't you in luck!
+SPODS has a built-in, easy-as-pie permissions system to help model these permissions as you see fit.

+(Technically speaking, you could implement this feature yourself using custom API functions as wrappers, but SPODS is too awesome to let you spend any time reinventing the wheel).